HessamAyoubi/Easy_WireGuard/README.md

 It will also generate client.config for the client.

 <H2>Troubleshooting</H2>
-If you can't access the Internet or ping any public IP after connecting with WireGuard, check the firewall settings on your server and client devices.
+<li>If you can't access the Internet or ping any public IP after connecting with WireGuard, check the firewall settings on your server and client devices.</li>

-If you can't see the WireGuard tunnel interface on the server after running the script and the VPN doesn't work, check the configuration file at /etc/wireguard/wg0.conf.
+<li>If you can't see the WireGuard tunnel interface on the server after running the script and the VPN doesn't work, check the configuration file at <code>/etc/wireguard/wg0.conf</code></li>

-If the WireGuard service is inactive and you get an error like <code>"/usr/bin/wg-quick: line 32: resolvconf: command not found"</code>, install the resolvconf package:
+<li>If the WireGuard service is inactive and you get an error like <code>"/usr/bin/wg-quick: line 32: resolvconf: command not found"</code>, install the resolvconf package:

-<code>sudo apt-get install resolvconf</code>
+<pre><code>sudo apt-get install resolvconf</code></pre></li>